fiskaltrust/rollout-doc/getting-started/operator-onboarding/invitation-process.md

 * ![Number 2](images/Numbers/circle-2o.png) is used for a manual invitation, see chapter [_Invitation of a single PosOperator_](#invitation-of-a-single-posoperator).
 * Choose ![Number 3](images/Numbers/circle-3o.png) for for control or also repair of e-mail invitations.

-### Protocol of invitations
+### Options with invited PosOperators

 ![10-onboarding](images/10-onboarding-portal.png "10-onboarding-portal")

+After choosing PosOperator / Invitation / History the Protocol for assignements of PosOperators offers you several features:
 1. The start date of the log overview can be restricted using this field.
 2. The last date of the log overview can be restricted using this field.
 Start the search with [Invoke protocol].
 If the two fields are empty the whole protocol without any filter is shown.
 Entering a text filters at [Search table] reduces the overview.
 By deleting all entered data in the search field the whole overview data is shown.
 4. Check the details of the data of a PosOperator.
 5. Resend the e-mail invitation for this data record.
-1. Delete the data record. please note that once an email address has been assigned, it cannot be completely deleted for fiscal reasons.
+1. Delete the data record.
+Please note that once an email address has been assigned, it cannot be completely deleted for fiscal reasons.
 Therefore, it cannot be assigned to any other account in fiskaltrust.Portal.
 6. Shows a window with the direct link for the invitation.
-This can be copied in the clipboard and send by direct message.
+You can copy that link and send it to your PosOperator by direct message.

 Return to the Invitation module with [Overview of PosOperator].